manishkumarTataElxsi/Reinforcement-Learning/Notes.md

 ### 4.6 Generalized Policy Iteration
 ### 4.7 Efficiency of Dynamic Programming
 ### 4.8 Summary
+* The basic ideas and algorithms of **dynamic programming** as they relate **to solving finite MDPs**.
+* **Policy evaluation** refers to the (typically) **iterative computation of the value functions for a given policy**.
+* **Policy improvement** refers to the **computation of an improved policy given the value function for that policy**.
+* **Policy iteration/Value iteration  = Policy evaluation + Policy improvement**  (two most popular DP methods)
+*  **Policy iteration/Value iteration** can be used to reliably **compute optimal policies and value functions for finite MDPs** given complete knowledge of the MDP.
+* **Classical DP** methods operate in **sweeps through the state set**, performing a full backup operation on each state.
+  * Each backup updates the value of one state based on the values of all possible successor states and their probabilities of occurring.
+  * Full backups are closely related to Bellman equations: they are little more than these equations turned into assignment statements.
+  * When the backups no longer result in any changes in value, convergence has occurred to values that satisfy the corresponding Bellman equation.
+  * Just as there are four primary value functions (vπ, v∗, qπ, and q∗), there are four corresponding Bellman equations and four corresponding full backups.
+  * An intuitive view of the operation of backups is given by backup diagrams.
+* DP methods and almost all reinforcement learning methods, can be gained by viewing them as **generalized policy iteration (GPI)**.
+* **GPI** is the general idea of two interacting processes revolving around an approximate policy and an approximate value function.
+  * One process takes the policy as given and performs some form of policy evaluation, changing the value function to be more like the true value function for the policy.
+  * The other process takes the value function as given and performs some form of policy improvement, changing the policy to make it better, assuming that the value function is its value function.
+* Although each process changes the basis for the other, overall they work together to find a joint solution: **a policy and value function that are unchanged by either process and, consequently, are optimal.**
+* In some cases, GPI can be proved to converge, most notably for the classical DP methods.
+* In other cases convergence has not been proved, but still the idea of GPI improves our understanding of the methods.
+* It is not necessary to perform DP methods in complete sweeps through the state set.
+* Asynchronous DP methods are in-place iterative methods that back up states in an arbitrary order, perhaps stochastically determined and using out-of-date information.
+Many of these methods can be viewed as fine-grained forms of GPI.
+* Special property of DP methods: All of them update estimates of the values of states based on estimates of the values of successor states.
+That is, they update estimates on the basis of other estimates **(bootstrapping)**.
+* Many reinforcement learning methods perform bootstrapping, even those that do not require, as DP requires, a complete and accurate model of the environment.
+* In the next chapter we explore reinforcement learning methods that do not require a model and do not bootstrap.
+In the chapter after that we explore methods that do not require a model but do bootstrap.

 ## 5 Monte Carlo Methods
 * method for solving finite Markov decision problems.
 * Monte Carlo methods don’t require a model **(no model)** and are conceptually simple, but are not suited for step-by-step incremental computation **(not incremental)**.
+* methods that do not require a model and do not bootstrap.
 ### 5.1 Monte Carlo Prediction
 ### 5.2 Monte Carlo Estimation of Action Values
 ### 5.3 Monte Carlo Control